Leonardo8133/stock_manage/README.md

 # Stock Management
-Stock Management in Django

-### Web Application that consist in a stock management system where you can add, remove, edit products and save into a database.
+### A Stock management web application where you can add, remove, edit and save products into a database.

 <img src="images/img_1.png" width=100%>

-##### This application count with a User System that allow website admin to choose who can view, edit or manage the products.
+##### This application has a User System that allow website admin to choose who can view, edit or manage the products.

 ##### Each product have his own history that can be viewed in product detail or History Tab.